LeoYulinLi/leoresumebot/readme.md

 Since there is only one project that matches the description, if a user would like to know more about the project, they should be able to directly ask the bot to tell them more (e.g. "tell me more about _this_ project).
-The context `this` in this case should be really clear to the user, so the bot has a feature where the resulting project list has only one entry, it is automatically added to the context.
+Since there is only one project, Simbrain, the context `this` can only refer to the Simbrain project, In this case the bot has a feature where when there is only one project in the resulting list, it automatically adds that project to the context.
 So the user can have a conversation like this:

 > user: do you know kotlin
 >